-Currently acting as senior director of global marketing at Elizabeth Arden, Celia Tombalakian draws upon years of experience in building business in beauty, CPG and wellness categories.
+Since December 2017, Celia Tombalakian has worked for Coty as Vice President of Global & US Marketing.
+At Coty, she helps lead to new levels in beauty, consumer health, dermatology and medical aesthetic device sectors.
 Over the years, Celia Tombalakian along with other business professionals, has used this experience to led business workshops with PENCIL, an organization that helps young students work towards successful futures.

 In collaboration with the NYC Department of Youth & Community Services Ladders for Leaders Program, PENCIL operates an internship program that allows students between the ages of 16 and 22 to prepare for their future careers.
 To qualify for the PENCIL Internship Program, individuals must reside in NYC, maintain a GPA of at least 3.0, and possess some experience with either volunteering or paid work.